ortus-boxlang/boxlang-docs/language/strings.md

 ## Character Extractions by Range

-Adobe 2018+ also supports extraction as ranges using the following array syntax:
+BoxLang also supports extraction as ranges using the following array syntax:

 ```javascript
 array[ start:stop:step ]